severalnines/docs/user-guide/mysql/backup.rst

 2. Checking disk space on the target server.
 3. The mysqldump files will be copied to the node.
 4. The schema, data and triggers/functions dump files are applied.
-5. Optionally restore the `mysql` database.
-If the `cmon` user privileges has changed it may cause ClusterControl to stop functioning.
-This is fixable of course.
+5. Optionally restore the 'mysql' database.
+If the 'cmon' user privileges has changed it may cause ClusterControl to stop functioning.
-6. The rest of the member will then catch up with the target server.
+6. The rest of the members will then catch up with the target server.

 For Percona Xtrabackup (offline restore):